Last Updated on January 7, 2021 by Kathryn Donangelo

 - In a large bowl, whisk together eggs, milk, onion powder, and salt and pepper to taste; pour evenly over the top of the cubed English muffins and ham.
 Cover and refrigerate overnight.

-- The next monring, remove from the refrigerator 30 minutes before baking.
-Sprinkle the top with paprika.
-Cover with aluminum foil and bake at 375 degrees F for 35 minutes.
-Uncover and bake for 10-15 minutes longer or until the center is set.
-To serve plate each serving, then drizzle each piece with hollandaise sauce.
+- Slice into squares to serve, then drizzle each piece with hollandaise sauce.
 Garnish with sliced green onions and paprika.
 I prefer to serve the hollandaise sauce on the side but you can drizzle it on top of the bake before serving.
 Enjoy this delicious breakfast dish!

 To make the Hollandaise Sauce